-H. Investigation
+H. Independent Investigation

-Beginning prepetition and continuing postpetition, independent and disinterested Board members investigated certain potential claims and causes of action held by the Debtors' Estates, including (1) potential claims regarding the 2016 and 2017 debt exchange transactions; (2) potential claims regarding the Debtors' Angolan operations alleged in the three shareholder derivative actions Gaines v.
+Beginning prepetition and continuing postpetition, the Debtors, including the Debtors' independent and disinterested directors, are conducting an independent investigation into Board members investigated certain potential claims and causes of action held by the Debtors' Estates.
+The release and related provisions set forth in Article VIII of the Plan remain subject to the investigation of including (1) potential claims held regarding the 2016 and 2017 debt exchange transactions; (2) potential claims regarding the Debtors' Angolan operations alleged in the three shareholder derivative actions Gaines v.
 Bryant, No. 2016-29850, District Court 295, Harris County, Texas, May 2016; McDonaugh v.
 Bryant, No. 2016-82186, District Court 80, Harris County, Texas, November 2016; and Hafkey v.
 Bryant, No. 2017-23329, District Court 295, Harris County, Texas, April 2017; and (3) certain other fiduciary-duty claims that the Committee has suggested it may seek to pursue.